Start Your Missouri LLC

 Registering your name for trademark

-You can register your name for trademark in the state of Missouri through the Corporation Section of Business Services.
+You can register your name as a trademark in the state of Missouri through the Corporation Section of Business Services.
 Making a proper registration of your mark prevents other people from taking your mark and using it for their own purposes without your consent.
 The registration lasts for 10 years, and you can renew the trademark when the 10-year period expires.

 The trademark has to be in use before you apply for registration.
 You’re also required to supply two working examples of the mark when you apply.